 What makes it possible to play this record so loud and still enjoy it?
 Simple.
 When the sound is smooth and sweet, completely free of aggressive mids and highs, records get BETTER as they get LOUDER.
 (This of course assumes low distortion and all the rest, but the main factor is correct tonality from top to bottom, and this record has it.)

-What Outstanding Sides Such as These Have to Offer Is Not Hard to Hear
+What the Best Sides of Inner Secrets Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1978

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space